lizmat/articles/cases-of-UPPER-10.md

 ```
 Again, note that the `STORE` method had to be provided by the class to allow for the `is Hash::Int` syntax to work.

 > If you're wondering what's happening with `Map.CREATE.STORE(values, :INITIALIZE)`: the initialization logic of hashes and maps allows for both separate key,value initialization, as well as key=>value initialization.
 And any mix of them.
-So this is just a quick way to use that rather specialized logic of `Map.new` to create a consistent [`Seq`](https://docs.raku.org/type/Seq) of [`Pair`](https://docs.raku.org/type/Pair)s to initialize the underlying array with.
+So this is just a quick way to use that rather specialized logic of `Map.new` to create a consistent [`Seq`](https://docs.raku.org/type/Seq) of [`Pair`](https://docs.raku.org/type/Pair)s with which to initialize the underlying array.

 > Raku actually has a syntax for creating a `Hash` that only takes `Int` values as keys: `my %h{Int}`.
 This creates a so-called ["object hash"](https://docs.raku.org/language/hashmap#Non-string_keys_(object_hash)) with different performance characteristics to the approach taken with `Hash::Int`.